Naveenavelu/Python-Program-/README.md

 Jenkin practice

-Commands to do the reconcillation
+Commands to do the reconcillation based on my code